gecko-71/GHttpServer/README.md

 ### Prerequisites

 - Delphi IDE (tested with Delphi 10.4 and above)
-- Basic understanding of HTTP protocols
+- Basic understanding of HTTP/HTTPS protocols

 ### Installation